ApptisCoin/ApptisCoin/README.md

-This repository is by any means complete, the ApptisCoin blochchain is still under development, will upload code after ICO and project launch.
+This repository is not by any means complete, the ApptisCoin blochchain is still under development, will upload code after ICO and project launch.
 -------